marxin/texi2rst-generated/sphinx/cpp/implementation-defined-behavior.rst

   standard.

   GCC allows the :samp:`$` character in identifiers as an extension for most targets.
-This is true regardless of the std = switch, since this extension cannot conflict with standards-conforming programs.
+This is true regardless of the std= switch, since this extension cannot conflict with standards-conforming programs.
 When preprocessing assembler, however, dollars are not identifier characters by default.